Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Name("reports:daily").

-Bind the existing report job to the small queueing interface and bind the user repository to daily target lookup.
+The previous scenario already binds the report job to ReportQueue.
+Add the daily runner and bind the user repository to daily target lookup.

 go